-The Board of Trustees will ensure appropriate arrangements for linking appraisal to pay are in place, can be applied consistently and that pay decisions can be objectively justified.
+The governing body will ensure appropriate arrangements for linking appraisal to pay are in place, can be applied consistently and that pay decisions can be objectively justified.
 The CEO will;

-- develop clear arrangements for linking appraisal to pay progression and consult with staff and TRUST union representatives on the TRUST's appraisal and pay policies, - submit any updated appraisal and pay policies to the Board of Trustees for approval,
+- develop clear arrangements for linking appraisal to pay progression and consult with staff and school union representatives on the school's appraisal and pay policies, - submit any updated appraisal and pay policies to the governing body for approval,

-- ensure effective appraisal arrangements are in place and appraisers have the knowledge and skills to apply procedures fairly, - moderate objectives, performance assessment and initial pay recommendations to ensure consistency and fairness, - ensure evidence used is only that available through the performance management/ appraisal process, - teachers' performance management/appraisal reports will contain pay recommendations.
+- ensure effective appraisal arrangements are in place and appraisers have the knowledge and skills to apply procedures fairly, - moderate objectives, performance assessment and initial pay recommendations to ensure consistency and fairness, - ensure evidence used is only that available through the performance management/ appraisal process, - teacher's performance management/appraisal reports will contain pay recommendations.

-Final decisions about whether or not to accept a pay recommendation will be made by the Board of Trustees, having regard to the performance management/appraisal report and taking into account advice from the senior management team.
+Final decisions about whether to accept a pay recommendation will be made by the Governing Body, having regard to the performance management/appraisal report and taking into account advice from the senior management team.